Bio

 Zach Tippin holding the first unboxed Widetrack CD in 2007

-In no time, Tippin had put together a "skeleton crew" band to begin playing live shows, eventually landing a side stage slot two years in a row at the 2007 and 2008 Voodoo Music Experience shows in New Orleans...
+At that point, Tippin put together a "skeleton crew" band to begin playing live shows, eventually landing a side stage slot two years in a row at the 2007 and 2008 Voodoo Music Experience shows in New Orleans...

-Given the opportunity to play at an event that featured such premier artists as Stone Temple Pilots, Nine Inch Nails, Smashing Pumpkins, Rage Against the Machine, etc., Ron began gaining a greater sense of confidence in developing as a live performer...
+Given the opportunity to play at an event that featured such premier artists as Stone Temple Pilots, Nine Inch Nails, Smashing Pumpkins, Rage Against the Machine, etc., Ron began gaining a deeper insight into his development as a live performer...

 Ron Tippin

-But alas, progress was not to be so easily sustained, as personal setbacks and band member departures sidelined the group for most of the early 2010s.
-Tippin reflects: "Things were going great, but I was still playing with temporary band members; friends lending me a helping hand..."
+But, alas, progress was not to be so easily sustained, as personal setbacks and personnel departures sidelined the group for most of the early 2010s...

-Tippin: "Having played all the drums, bass and vocal parts myself on the demo recordings of the new songs, I just needed to find the right musicians to add the final piece of the puzzle - an actual band...
-Musicians who would hopefully want to be more than just a hired hand for the recordings...
+Tippin: "Having played all the drums, bass and vocal parts myself on the demo recordings of the new songs I'd written, it came down to just finding the right musicians to add the final piece of the puzzle - an actual band...
+Musicians who would hopefully want to be more than just hired hands for the recordings...

 "Man, was I in for a surprise..."